Taiwan

 Communication: Polite, Precise, and Subtly Coded

 Taiwanese communication blends Confucian respect with Japanese-influenced refinement.
-Direct confrontation is avoided; disagreement is expressed through gentle phrasing, pauses, or questions rather than blunt refusal.
+Direct confrontation is avoided to protect mianzi (face) and preserve harmony; disagreement is expressed through gentle phrasing, pauses, or questions rather than blunt refusal.
 Politeness is not indecision — it is diplomacy.
 Precision matters, but so does tone.
 Western leaders often mistake Taiwan's politeness for agreement, missing the coded signals that alignment is still forming.

 Decision-Making: Consensus Before Acceleration